 Michael Latner is a Kendall Voting Rights Fellow with the Center for Science and Democracy at the Union of Concerned Scientists.
 His research focuses on political representation and electoral systems, including redistricting and gerrymandering in the US, and the impact of electoral administrative law on political participation.
 In his role, Dr. Latner will work to bring public attention to robust scientific measures of integrity and bias in US electoral institutions, and the impact of electoral bias on public health, environmental, and related safety policies and outcomes.

-Dr. Latner joins UCS on a sabbatical from California Polytechnic State University, where he is an associate professor of political science and public policy.
+Dr. Latner joins UCS on a sabbatical from California Polytechnic State University, where he is a professor of political science and public policy.

 Dr. Latner earned a Ph.D. in political science from the University of California, Irvine, and a B.A. in political science and government from California State University, Chico.
 He has published extensively on election-related issues in the academic and popular press, and co-authored articles for The Guardian and The Washington Post.